chaiss/Challenge2-Canva/Challenge2HAISS.md

 Streaming APIs are used to examine data in real-time for users to gather up-to-date information and accurate results through the web.
-In **WidgetApp**, users can scroll through the homepage and then select a Thing to design.
+With the new Streaming API, users can scroll through the homepage of **WidgetApp** and then select a Thing to design.
 Once selected, they can start working on it using the editor.

 Most actions of the editor work by calling AJAX (Asynchronous JavaScript and XML) endpoints, allowing updates without having to reload the web page.